heinrich-ulbricht/Heu.PnPExtensions/README.md

 # Heu.PnPExtensions

-Extensions to PnP PowerShell functionality like falling back to CSOM and not losing the simplicity of PnP PowerShell.
+Currently this consists of PnPExpressionGenerator, a class that allows making complex CSOM queries without losing the simplicity of PnP PowerShell.

 ## What Problem Does it Solve?